FAQs About Divorce

 Colorado is a no-fault state, meaning that you can seek a divorce so long as you or your spouse wants a divorce.
 This also means that marital misconduct, such as an affair, has no bearing on the divorce.

-Find out as much information as you can about the family finances, savings accounts and insurance accounts before you file for divorce.
+The best time to ask divorce questions is before filing for one.
+Find out as much information as you can about the family finances, savings accounts, and insurance accounts before you file for divorce.
 Make sure that you will have access to credit, savings, and an income source.

 Refrain from making any large purchases, such as a new car or a new home.
 If you received any gifts or inheritances during or before the marriage, or entered into the marriage with any property, put together documentation showing where each item came from, that way the property does not end up being treated as marital property.
 If you own a business, consider having a business valuation report prepared by a financial analyst.
 Email, social media, and separate bank accounts passwords should all be changed, taking care to use passwords that your spouse cannot easily guess.